-Control Description Ú Press this button to append a copy of the graphic in the Report Manager.
+J · Control Description ~ Press this button to retrieve a chart previously saved on disk. u Press this button to append a copy of the graphic in the Report Manager.
 A descriptive title will be provided automatically.
 To edit this title or to enter a new one, hold down the SHIFT keyboard key while clicking this button.
 Press this button to save a chart on disk.
-Charts may be saved in BMP, JPG or PNG graphic file formats.
+Charts may be saved in BMP, JPG or PNG graphic file format or may be saved in a proprietary format (.WSX file extension) that may later be edited and customized using the Chart Editor.
 Pressing this button prints a copy of the displayed chart.
-3 D Click this button to turn on/off the 3D perspective for the current chart.
-This button allows the editing of various features of the chart such as the left and bottom axis, the chart and axis titles, the location of the legend, etc. (see below for available options) This button is used to create a copy of the chart to the clipboard.
-When this button is clicked, a pop-up menu appears allowing one to select whether the chart should be copied as a bitmap or as a metafile.
-2 8 Press this button to vertically display the labels on the bottom axis.
+Click this button to turn on/off the 3D perspective for the current chart.
+This button allows the editing of various features of the chart such as the left and bottom axis, the chart and axis titles, the location of the legend, etc. (see below for available options)

+This button is used to create a copy of the chart to the clipboard.
+When this button is clicked, a pop-up menu appears allowing one to select whether the chart should be

+Press this button to vertically display the labels on the bottom axis. .

-- This button allows you to sort the chart by frequency or labels either ascending or descending. - This control allows you to increase the font size of the word cloud. - This option allows you to choose your color palette.
+This button allows you to sort the chart by frequency or labels either ascending or descending.

+This control allows you to increase the font size of the word cloud.

+This option allows you to choose your color palette.